 While your pup's diarrhea may be usually characterized by soft stools, there are other symptoms that dog owners should watch out for.
 And there's also a possibility that your pooch could be suffering from inflammatory bowel disease, too.
 We'll go over what these are as we go along, so make sure you read on.

 Now we’ve got that covered, let’s talk about the possible causes of dog diarrhea…

-Abrupt change in his regular food or treats
+Dietary indiscretion or an abrupt change in his regular food or treats

 Accidental ingestion of spoiled or contaminated food